2019 DATES and TEAM INFO are NOW AVAILABLE Click here to see information on project descriptions, open dates, and how to secure a team for 2019.

 Maintenance Teams for Children's Home

-Three (3) teams will be needed throughout 2018 to assist with a variety of “home improvement” projects in and around the Good Shepherd Children’s Home facility.
+Up to three teams will be needed throughout 2019 to assist with a variety of “home improvement” projects in and around the Good Shepherd Children’s Home facility.
 This could include painting, landscaping, roof sealing, plumbing, gardening, etc. Teams will need to be flexible as to tasks.
 The team will lodge and prepare their meals at the Good Shepherd Center.
 Includes $3000 ministry cost per team.

 Medical / Dental Teams

-Teams will serve in a mobile clinic setting in strategic villages.
+Two teams are needed to serve in mobile clinics in strategic villages.
 Teams should be built around 2-3 primary care providers (MDs, DOs, NPs, or PAs) who will see patients.
-Other team members serve as support personnel, and should be mostly comprised of medical professionals to maximize the effectiveness of the team.
+Other team members serve as support personnel, and should be mostly comprised of medical professionals.
 Medication dispensary should be manned by a health care practitioner (pharmacist preferred, but RNs also work well in this capacity).
 Teams will need to bring in the medications they will use, counting on seeing at least 30 patients per person; per day.
 Organization of the clinic is conducted by Dr. Vicki Grossmann (DNP) and Guatemalan leaders.
-Teams will stay at the Good Shepherd center if the mobile clinic setting is close.
-If not, the team will stay in a hotel near the site.
-Meals will either be at the Good Shepherd Center, at the hotel, and/or in local restaurants, depending on where team stays.
+Most teams will stay at the Good Shepherd Center, and prepare most meals there, using food that they have purchased once in-country.
 Includes $2000 ministry cost per team.

 Children’s Home Staff-Relief Teams

-One (1) team of 6-8 is needed - August or September - to run the Good Shepherd Children’s Home for four days and nights while the regular Children’s Home staff are attending training at the Good Shepherd Center.
+Two teams of 6-10 are needed – one spring and one early fall - to run the Good Shepherd Children’s Home for four days and nights while the regular Children’s Home staff are attending training at the Good Shepherd Center.
 This will entail care for 20-25 children, who range in age from infant to early teens.
-This will include cooking, cleaning, and walking children to and from school, among other things..
+This will include cooking, cleaning, washing clothes, taking care of infants, toddlers, and school-aged children..
 The team will stay at the Good Shepherd Children’s Home for most of the week.
 Need those with patient, loving hearts who will be pro-active in caring for the children.
 It would be very good for these teams to have at least one Spanish speaker.
 Includes a $2000 ministry cost per team.

 Leadership Conference Teams

-Three (3) youth leadership, two (2) pastor’s conference, and one (1) women’s conference teams are needed in 2018.
-These are small teams – 5-6 total.
+Two youth leadership, one pastor’s conference, and one women’s conference teams are needed in 2019.
+These are small teams – 3-6 total, depending on conference.
 Each of these events will require a dynamic speaker, worship leader, and 2-3 to help with meal preparation for the participants and team.
 The program for these events will be planned by missionaries Roger and Vicki Grossmann, who will work with the speaker in preparation.
 At least one Spanish speaker on the team would be helpful, but not necessarily essential.
 The partnering church will be asked to contribute $2000 -$2500 toward the operation of the conferences, depending on number of participants.

 Children’s Home Assistants

 Couples are needed to serve as assistants at the Good Shepherd Children’s Home.
 Length of service will be from one to three months.
 Volunteers will assist the Children's Home directors in whatever tasks are needed.
 This may include cleaning, maintenance, painting, cooking, washing clothes, landscaping, or any other number of tasks.
 Need those who are self-starters and who can live and work in a non-English speaking environment.
 Volunteers will live in a small efficiency apartment on the property.
-Once on-site, volunteers will be oriented in how to use local transportation for their weekly needs.
-Volunteers will purchase their own food and prepare most meals either in the apartment or the Children's Home kitchen.
+Volunteers will purchase their own food and prepare most meals in the apartment.
+Missionaries will orient the couple in how to utilize local transportation.

 Costs for Ministry Teams